yesenaer/fantastic-fishstick/README.md

 ## Download using code

-testing an additional package `yfinance` to see if direct python downloads can be used in future. testing is visible in `retrieve.py`
+Using the package `yfinance` for downloads of historic data, if not yet present.
+Suggest to not download large periods, and store downloads as files to ensure its not done every time.

+## Checklist

+Idea is to create a checklist of trading decisions that need to verify the current rate and decide whether it would be a good time to buy or sell.
+To describe the different metrics used in the checklist, a `docs` directory is created hosting a ChatGPT description of the metric(s).